What is home hardening?

 Find a Contractor to Help You

-The City of Berkeley provides a listing of contractors that specialize in home hardening as a service to the public.
-The City of Berkeley makes no representation about the quality of work performed by these contractors and residents must perform their own research to ensure competency, appropriate licenses and insurance are in place and valid, and that there are acceptable references.
+The City of Berkeley provides a listing of contractors that specialize in home hardening as a service to the public; this list was provided by the Berkeley Fire Safe Council.
+The City of Berkeley makes no representation about the quality of work performed by these contractors Residents must perform their own research to ensure competency, appropriate licenses, valid insurance, and acceptable references.

 More Hardening Resources for a Deeper Dive

-• [Click Here] Includes a Low-cost Retrofit List , a Wildfire Home Retrofit Guide and a Wildfire Survey to get a custom checklist
+[Click Here] This page includes a Low-Cost Retrofit List, a Wildfire Home Retrofit Guide, and a Wildfire Survey to provide residents with a custom home hardening checklist.

-• [Click Here] Lots of good information and helpful videos that illustrate each component.
+[Click Here] This page provides lots of good information and helpful videos that illustrate each component of home hardening.

 The science-based methodology in this report uses the knowledge collected from post-fire field observations spanning over a dozen years and tens of thousands of hours of field data integration and analysis, and utilizes the latest technical knowledge gained from laboratory and large-scale research in fire propagation and hazard mitigation in the WUI.